Are you kind to yourself at all??

 The anti-whining, anti-bitching officer jumps into the place and says, “really?
 Like, really??
 Stop it, [SASA], for god’s sake.”

-You lose your job and you start playing video games all day instead of doing anything regarding your financial situation.
-And you don’t think you have enough skills to have any other job.
+I lose my job and I start playing video games all day instead of doing anything regarding my financial situation.
+And I don’t think I have enough skills to have any other job.

 The panic monster comes out and screams, in a scary voice, “[SASA], get away from the control’s room.
 I will guide from here.
 We need some panic to get our ass up and do something.
-You can get your video game back after we get our shit together.”
+Plus, what the hell you mean by saying we are useless and don’t have any skills?
+What the hell??”

 It’s a monster, but it’s wise.